GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 The default build environment for the IoT Device SDK for Embedded C is `make`.
 It invokes [GCC ](https://www.gnu.org/software/gcc/) to produce a native build on a POSIX host.
 This serves as the default development environment on Ubuntu.

-To build the Google Cloud IoT Edge Embedded C Client simply run:
+To build the IoT Device SDK simply run:

         make